How Motorhead Soared to New Heights on ‘No Sleep ’til Hammersmith’

-As popular and widely respected as Motorhead became in their later years, leading all the way up to band leader Ian "Lemmy" Kilmister's death in December 2015, it remains almost impossible to believe that, way back in 1981, one of the group's furious slabs of speed metal mayhem actually topped the U.K. albums chart.
-And yet Motorhead, which at the time consisted of Lemmy, guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor, accomplished this incredible feat with their seminal and uncompromising live recording, No Sleep 'til Hammersmith.
-Or, as Lemmy put it, when interviewed for "Fast" Eddie Clarke's website, years later, "We knew that No Sleep was gonna do well, but never in our wildest dreams did we think it would go straight in at No. 1."
+Motorhead became popular and widely respected in their later years, leading all the way up to band leader Ian "Lemmy" Kilmister's death in December 2015.
+Still, it remains almost impossible to believe that one of the group's furious slabs of speed-metal mayhem actually topped the early-'80s U.K. albums charts.

+Motorhead, which at the time consisted of Lemmy, guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor, accomplished this incredible feat with their seminal and uncompromising live recording, No Sleep 'til Hammersmith.
+Or, as Lemmy put it, when interviewed for "Fast" Eddie Clarke's website, years later: "We knew that No Sleep was gonna do well, but never in our wildest dreams did we think it would go straight in at No. 1."

-Lemmy's confidence was rooted in the fact that his band's landmark fourth studio effort, the ubiquitous Ace of Spades, had already peaked at No. 4 in the U.K. in 1980, which was no small achievement for a group once voted by readers of the NME as being the "worst band in the world."
+Lemmy's confidence was rooted in the fact that Motorhead's landmark fourth studio effort, the ubiquitous Ace of Spades, had already peaked at No. 4 in the U.K. in 1980 – no small achievement for guys once voted by readers of the NME as being the "worst band in the world."

-As "Fast" Eddie told author Jake Brown in his book Motorhead in the Studio, "The kids used to enjoy the live gigs so much that a live album sort of takes them back there.
+As "Fast" Eddie told author Jake Brown in his book Motorhead in the Studio: "The kids used to enjoy the live gigs so much that a live album sort of takes them back there.
 The whole Motorhead attitude, what we stood for back in those days, I think the show had a lot to do with it.
 Having the Bomber [light truss] and generally being so loud you couldn't hear yourself think.
 But obviously you can't include that on the record."

-Almost all of the fans' favorites were captured here in their beautifully bludgeoning glory here, including perennial concert staples like "Stay Clean," "Metropolis" and "No Class," speed metal cornerstones like "Overkill," "Bomber" and "(We Are) The Road Crew," and even a few surprises in the relentless "The Hammer" and atypically restrained "Iron Horse" and "Capricorn" -- the last introduced by Lemmy as "a slow one, so you's can get mellowed out."
+Almost all of the fans' favorites were captured here in their beautifully bludgeoning glory here, including perennial concert staples like "Stay Clean," "Metropolis" and "No Class," speed metal cornerstones like "Overkill," "Bomber" and "(We Are) The Road Crew," and even a few surprises in the relentless "The Hammer" and atypically restrained "Iron Horse" and "Capricorn" – the last introduced by Lemmy as "a slow one, so you's can get mellowed out."

-Fans were not mellow about rushing out to British record stores on June 27, 1981, and quickly snapping up their copies of No Sleep 'til Hammersmith, contributing to its aforementioned burst to the top of the charts and eventual gold certification.
+Fans rushed out to British record stores on June 27, 1981, quickly snapping up copies as No Sleep 'til Hammersmith earned an eventual gold certification.
 Unfortunately, the band members themselves weren't nearby to enjoy the fringe benefits of their album's accomplishments, having already flown across the Atlantic to open up for Ozzy Osbourne's Blizzard of Ozz tour.